outl1ne/create-frontend/docs/universal-react.md

 ## Page based data fetching

-The top level App component can have an async function called `getPageData`, which is called once in the server, and on the client whenever the page changes.
+The top level App component can have an async function called `getPageData`, which is called once in the server, and in the client whenever the page changes.

 This function gets the page's location as an argument, and returns an updater function.
 The updater function gets the previous state and should return the new state.

-The page data will be available on the client and server in the AppDataContext.
+The page data will be available in the AppDataContext.

 ```js
 import { AppDataContext } from '@optimistdigital/create-frontend/universal-react';